skubalj/build_html/README.md

 If compatibility is important, or you don't need access to every element, you can also import piecemeal and prefix types with the package name.
-Note that the traits `Html` and `HtmlContainer` must be exported for the library to be useful:
+Note that the traits `Html` and `HtmlContainer` must be in scope for the library to be useful:
 ```rust
 use build_html::{self, Html, HtmlContainer};